connervieira/Predator/DOCUMENTATION.md

 4. Optionally, install ImageMagick (Highly Recommended)
     - Predator uses ImageMagick to manipulate still frames of video.
     - If you don't install ImageMagick, Predator will encounter errors while operating in modes that require image processing.
+    - You can install ImageMagick using the following command on a Debian based Linux machine: `sudo apt-get install imagemagick`
     - You can learn about the ImageMagick installation process at <https://imagemagick.org/script/download.php>
 5. Optionally, install MPG321 (Recommended)
     - Predator requires MPG321 in order to play audio effects for alerts.